guide42/ochenta/README.md

 $req = new Ochenta\ServerRequest;
 ```

-That's a request.
-There is also `Ochenta\Request` but is not recomended to be used alone as it doesn't normalize any value.
 It could also be created with it's defaults values:

 ```php
 $req = new Ochenta\ServerRequest($_SERVER, $_GET, $_POST, $_FILES, null);
 ```

+That's a request.
+There is `Ochenta\Request` but is not recomended to be used alone as it doesn't normalize any value.

+There is `Ochenta\Response` but is no worth using it.

 Badges
 ------